-I began writing short fiction in September 2018 and as of August 2019 had published, or had accepted for publication, a total of twenty-seven stories.
-Though most of my fiction has appeared in deliberately literary magazines, I also take guilt-free pleasure in writing genre fiction.
-I’ve published a handful of noirish crime stories, some sci fi/horror, and even—despite considering myself a rationalist—three stories that feature ghosts and one whose protagonist is a succubus.
+I began writing short fiction in September 2018 and by June 2020 had published, or had accepted for publication, a total of fifty-eight stories.
+Many have appeared in deliberately literary magazines, but I also write genre fiction.
+I’ve published noirish crime stories, some sci fi/horror, and even—despite considering myself a rationalist—several stories that feature ghosts and one whose protagonist is a succubus.

 Marianne and I have four adult children.

 I work in the Marketing and Admission offices of Idyllwild Arts Academy, a residential arts high school in Southern California, near Palm Springs.
 I work largely with the Academy’s big—over fifty percent—population of international students, who come to us from about three dozen different countries.